• Home

 You will be notified after the review process is complete.
 We anticipate decisions will be shared

-by the week of December 8th 2025 and we will provide updates if the timelines change.
+by June 2026 and we will provide updates if the timelines change.

 Please direct all questions to grants@thunderbirdcollective.ca.